The Higher Wisdom Trainings

 There is popular story frequently passed around the internet in which a grandfather says to his grandson, who came to him angry at a friend who he felt hurt by in some way, “Let me tell you a story.
 I too, at times, have felt a great hate for those that have taken so much with no sorrow for what they do.
 But hate wears you down and does not hurt your enemy.
 It is like taking poison and wishing your enemy would die.
 I have struggled with these feelings many times.”

-He continued, “it is as if there are two wolves inside me.
+He continued, “it's as if there are two wolves inside me.
 One is good and does no harm.
 It lives in harmony with all those around it and does not take offense when no offense was intended.
 It only fights when it is right to do so and only in an appropriate way.
 But the other wolf, ah!
 That other wolf is full of anger.
 The littlest thing will set it into a fit of rage.
 It fights everyone and everything, all the time, for no reason.
 It cannot think because its anger and hate are so great.
-It is helpless anger, because its anger changes nothing.
+It's helpless anger, because its anger changes nothing.
 Often its anger makes the situation worse, which makes the wolf angrier.
 Sometimes it is hard to live with these two wolves inside me, for both of them try to dominate my spirit.”

 The grandson looked intently into his grandfather’s eyes and asked, “which one wins, grandfather?”